 - Interdiction to import non-approved equipment.
-This interdiction is to be controlled by the customs authorities so that non-approved equipment can be prevented from entering the national territory, and fines may be impose for any infringement. - Interdiction to sell non-approved radio frequency equipment.
-This interdiction is controlled by the inspectors of the Agency carrying out enforcement action.
+This interdiction is to be controlled by the customs that can prevent entry of non-approved equipment into the national territory, and impose a fine for any infringement. - Interdiction to sell non-approved radio frequency equipment.
+This interdiction is controlled by the inspectors of the Agency carrying out "Legal actions".
 These actions may result in confiscation and fines to vendors of such equipment as defined by law.
 It may be required that the approved equipment has an easily recognisable label enabling a simple and fast check.
-These operations have an excellent deterrent effect and the need for them will quickly reduce if their effectiveness is publicised. - Interdiction to possess non-approved radio frequency equipment.
+These operations will rapidly become less frequent since the impact produced by making them publicly known renders them very efficient. - Interdiction to possess non-approved radio frequency equipment.
 This interdiction is enforced by the inspectors of the Agency.
-Illegal possession is difficult to control, the law may permit penalties such as confiscation of equipment and fines. - Interdiction to use non-approved equipment.
-Illegal use is also difficult to control, although monitoring can be used to provide legal evidence.
-Again the law may permit penalties such as confiscation of equipment and fines.
+It is difficult to control and can result in confiscation of equipment and issuing of a fine, if allowed by law. - Interdiction to use non-approved equipment.
+This interdiction is difficult to control; it should give rise to penalties.
+Illegal utilisation can be proved by spectrum monitoring.